kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_10.md

 ## Activity 2

-Replace the contents of the file game_api_with_json_events.py with the following python code.
+Create new python file game_api_with_extended_json_events.py with the following python code.
 This enhances the events even more:
 ```python
 #!/usr/bin/env python
 import json